Misk-DSI/individual-assignment-2-salkadhi/README.md

 # Red Wine Dataset Analysis

 This site contains an R Markdown exploratory analysis of the Kaggle red wine dataset.
+The wine variety is “Vinho Verde” from Portugal.
+The dataset describes physiochemical properties of the wine samples taken at the certification stage plus an expert assessment of quality.

 - [R Markdown File](./wine_report.html)